mroberts1/BOOTSTRA.386/manual/index.md

 I realized although I'm pretty familiar with the future, I'm actually not at all familiar with the past.
 I mean, I know the history but when handed the tools, I'm realizing I have no idea how to do the work.

 Somehow if I want to keep this job I'll have to bluff my way through while I do a self-study crash course, hopefully via the public library if they even have the reference books yet.

+The room I'm sitting in has the same people from the interview along with a few others busy typing away.
+There's a corkboard with a bunch of computer print-outs and pins cascading down in columns.
+I take a closer look.
+Oh, wow, bug tracking.
+There's a filing cabinet with numeric labels on them and if I pull a drawer, there's a long taped together scroll describing the issue and giving a chronology.

+It's like my whole world has become analog.
+The song "21st Century Digital Boy" by Bad Religion starts going through my head.
+It's an oldies to me and to them it's like a decade in the future.
+I've never felt more screwed.

 ---